I’ve tried to compile a useful multipurpose (airport focused) check-in packing list.

 I label all bags with name, destination address, email address and mobile phone number.
 I also print out the same information on a A4 sheet and place it inside my luggage.
 If you are moving from one destination to another, prepare different labels.

-During my trip to the Antarctic, the cruise company required that luggage had to be correctly labelled, with complete name, the name of the ship, the destination and number of the cabin.
+During my trip to the Antarctic, the cruise company required that all luggage had to be correctly labelled, with complete name, the name of the ship, the destination and number of the cabin.

 Always check the fine print.
 For example, for the cruise there was a long list of forbidden items, which included water heater, rice cooker, drones, radio-navigator, laser pointers, Samsung Note 7, and candles.